jupi421/Notes/LectureNotes/AMS2_Statistics.md

 ### When are multivariate distributions used?
 [[Multivariate_Distributions|Multivariate Distributions]]

-### Why are conditional probabilities not normalized
+### Why don't you have to normalize conditional probabilities?
-[[Zettelkasten/Conditional_Probabilities|Conditional Probabilities]] don't need to be normalized because

-### How are conditional probabilities and marginal probabilities connected?
-What happens when dividing by the marginal probability
+[[Zettelkasten/Conditional_Probabilities|Conditional Probabilities]] are per definition already normalized.

 ### What are independent, identically distributed random variables?